 If you are interested in graduate research opportunities with the Alaska Salmon Program, please contact the faculty you are interested in working with (Ray Hilborn – firstname.lastname@example.org, Daniel Schindler – email@example.com, Tom Quinn – firstname.lastname@example.org).
 Prospective graduate students can find more information about admission to the UW Graduate School and the School of Aquatic and Fisheries Sciences here.

-If you are interested in applying, please email Chris Boatright (firstname.lastname@example.org) AND Jackie Carter (firstname.lastname@example.org).
-You application should include a statement of interest, unofficial transcripts, and a resume or CV.
+If you are interested in applying, email application materials to both Chris Boatright (email@example.com) AND Jackie Carter (firstname.lastname@example.org).
+You application should include a statement of interest, unofficial transcripts, and a resume/CV.